widh/lighthalzen/README.md

 You can edit/translate these files with [POEDIT](https://poedit.net).

 ### Google Translation
 If there is any important part which is not translated, lighthalzen translates it automatically using google translation.
-You may install [Composer](https://getcomposer.org) and type `composer update` on the root directory of the repository.
+This google translation feature is managed by [stichoza/google-translate-php](https://github.com/Stichoza/google-translate-php).

 ## Lighthalzen uses Sass
 Refer to [Sass homepage](https://sass-lang.com) for more information.